 Royalties for Regions underpins the State Government's long-term commitment to developing Western Australia's regional areas into strong and vibrant regional communities that are desirable places to live, work and invest.
-For more information about Royalties for Regions, visit the Department of Regional Development's website.
+For more information about Royalties for Regions, visit the Department of Primary Industries and Regional Development's website.

-The Department of Culture and the Arts (DCA) delivers a number of initiatives funded by the Royalties for Regions Program.
+The Department of Local Government, Sport and Cultural Industries (DLGSC) delivers a number of initiatives funded by the Royalties for Regions Program.

 Royalties for Regions $24 million investment in regional culture and the arts.

 The Royalties for Regions Creative Regions program is a $24 million investment towards regional arts and culture, between 2015 and 2018.
 It is one of the largest investments in regional culture and arts made by a State Government in recent years, recognising that access to arts and culture increases the amenity of regional towns and improved the quality of life for regional communities.
-The program is delivered through a Memorandum of Understanding (MOU) between the Department of Culture and the Arts and Department of Regional Development and includes:
+The program is delivered through a Memorandum of Understanding (MOU) between the Department of Local Government, Sport and Cultural Industries and Department of Primary Industries and Regional Development and includes:

 - The Future Focus for Aboriginal Arts Centres program aims to improve, maintain and increase the long-term viability of Western Australian Aboriginal Arts Centres.
-The program is being delivered by DCA.
+The program is being delivered by DLGSC.

 - Country Arts WA is focusing on the expansion and enhancement of partnerships and programs involving regionally based arts organisations, artists and communities across all art forms.
 Visit the Country Arts WA website for more information.